Mobile phone versionWhat is this?

 Latin Cross

-Unlike Christmas, which is always December 25th, Easter is a moveable celebration where the date is set by the Church and computed according to the cycle of the moon.
+Unlike Christmas, which is always on the same day each year, Easter is a moveable celebration where the date is set by the Church and computed according to the cycle of the moon.

-Lunar deities have been worshipped by Pagans for thousands of years, but referencing this Pagan almanac is about the closest thing that the Christian Easter celebrations get to any Pagan roots.
+Although the date is computed by pre-Christian traditions, there's nothing Pagan about Easter itself.
+Lunar deities have been worshipped by Pagans for thousands of years, but referencing this Pagan almanac is about the closest thing that the Christian Easter celebrations get to Pagan roots.

-The egg is an obvious candidate for a symbol of birth and regeneration.
+The egg is an obvious choice for a symbol of birth and regeneration.
 The egg has been honoured during many spring rites through the ages: Egyptians, Persians, Romans and Gauls, and even the Chinese, have held the egg as possessing magical powers which can benefit new beginnings.
-Whether it was the commencement of building a bridge across a river, sowing a field of wheat, or launching a new fishing boat, the egg was used as a good luck charm.
+The commencement of building a bridge across a river, sowing a field of wheat, launching a new fishing boat, and for similar significant events, the egg has been used as a good luck charm.

-Easter, for Christians, is the special time to celebrate the passion of Christ.
+Easter, for Christians, is the special time to celebrate the passion of Christ; not only with Easter Eggs and Hot Cross Buns.

 The Crucifixion happened around the time of the Jewish Passover, commemorating the Hebrews' escape from enslavement in Egypt hundreds of years earlier.
-Passover traditions include the consumption of unleavened bread, and Jesus distributed the same to His disciples at the Last Supper (see Communion Wafer).
+Passover traditions include the consumption of unleavened bread, and Jesus distributed the same to His disciples at the Last Supper.

 The Passover celebrations also included the sacrifice of lambs.
 (Hebrew slaves in Egypt marked their doorposts with the blood of such sacrifices so that the angel of death would pass-over their families.)
 Similarly, mankind can be saved from spiritual death through the blood spilled by Jesus through His sacrifice on the cross (see Meaning of the Cross).